Credit Suisse names new Chicago co-head after banker departure

 Nappo previously ran Credit Suisse's diversified industrial business and also advised alternative energy companies.

-Credit Suisse's bankers in Chicago have recently advised the City of Chicago on the potential lease of Midway Airport and Apollo Global Management (APO.N) on its acquisition of McGraw-Hill Education.
-They also worked on financing the Carlyle Group's (CG.O) acquisition of DuPont's (DD.N) performance coatings business.
+Credit Suisse's bankers in Chicago have recently advised the City of Chicago on the potential lease of Midway Airport and Apollo Global Management on its acquisition of McGraw-Hill Education.
+They also worked on financing the Carlyle Group's acquisition of DuPont's performance coatings business.

-Jefferies declined to comment.
-(Reporting by Soyoung Kim and Michael Erman in New York; Editing by Alden Bentley)